jkmosa01/fantasyCubing/README.md

 # fantasyCubing

-An in process AngularDart App that lets users pick top cubers and score points based on their results
+An in progress AngularDart App that lets users pick top cubers and score points based on their results